mattwala/gigaqbx-accuracy-experiments/README.md

 ## Installation and Usage

-First check that you have the necessary software
+The following software is required:

  * a Fortran compiler
  * SciPy
  * Pandas
  * [sumpy](https://github.com/inducer/sumpy)

-To run the code, first compile the auxiliary Python module for evaluating associated Legendre functions with `./build.sh`.

-Then you can verify the translation operators work by running the test `./test_l3d.py`.
+To build the code, run `./build.sh`, which compiles an auxiliary Python module for evaluating associated Legendre functions.
+You can verify that the build succeeded by running the tests in `./test_l3d.py`.

 The script `./translation_accuracy.py` contains the accuracy experiments described in the paper.
 Running this script generates a LaTeX report file.
-By default, the script uses the saved data in the *.csv files and does not re-run the experiments.
-To re-run the experiments, move/delete the saved *.csv data first.
+By default, the script uses the saved data in the \*.csv files and does not re-run the experiments.
+To re-run the experiments, move/delete the saved \*.csv data first.